Castersen/man_server_python/README.md

 ## Internals

 Converting the man pages to html is done by <b>mandoc</b> (mac) or <b>man2html</b> (linux) the pages themselves are found using <b>man -wa</b> and then parsing the output for the correct section.
 Every time a page is converted it is stored in the cache directory and subsequently retrieved from there.
+This means if a man page is updated and you want to view the newest version you must clear the cache (`rm cache/*.html`).

 The output is then post processed before being sent to the client.
 This involves reading the index to generate the side view for easy access.
 Then <b>template.html</b> is read and the relevant parts of the man page are placed in the template.
 This is where the themes are loaded.

-The server simply makes calls to <b>man_parser.py</b> after receiving a request with a valid query.
-If an invalid query is received the server sends a page with the appropriate error message.
-If man_parser was able to find potential man pages, i.e. you put the correct name but wrong section it will return a `Potential` object with a `__str__` method containing the potential man pages.
-This will be shown.
-If no query is received the server displays <b>startup_page.html</b>.

 ## Tests